lmmentel/batchcalculator/doc/source/tutorial.rst

 Tutorial
 ========

-To illustrate the usage of the *Batch Calculator* we will calculate the the amounts of reactants required to perform the synthesis of ZSM-22 described by Ernst et al [1]_.
+To illustrate the usage of the **Batch Calculator** we will calculate the the amounts of reactants required to perform the synthesis of ZSM-22 described by Ernst et al. [1]_.

 The batch composition is given as (p.
 139 of [1]_):